GrantFischesser/osiris-holdings-e140c/src/pages/real-estate.md

     type: section_cta
     title: Get in Touch
     subtitle: >-
-      Learn more about our operations and future growth strategies for ecommerce.
+      Learn more about our operations and future growth strategies for real estate investment.
     actions:
       - label: Get Started
         url: '#'